MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1057-string-uri-overloads-call-system-uri-overloads.md

 |Breaking Change|Non-breaking|

 ## Cause

 A type declares method overloads that differ only by the replacement of a string parameter with a <xref:System.Uri?displayProperty=fullName> parameter, and the overload that takes the string parameter does not call the overload that takes the <xref:System.Uri> parameter.

 ## Rule description
- Because the overloads differ only by the string/<xref:System.Uri> parameter, the string is assumed to represent a uniform resource identifier (URI).
+ Because the overloads differ only by the string or <xref:System.Uri> parameter, the string is assumed to represent a uniform resource identifier (URI).
 A string representation of a URI is prone to parsing and encoding errors, and can lead to security vulnerabilities.
 The <xref:System.Uri> class provides these services in a safe and secure manner.
 To reap the benefits of the <xref:System.Uri> class, the string overload should call the <xref:System.Uri> overload using the string argument.

 ## How to fix violations
- Re-implement the method that uses the string representation of the URI so that it creates an instance of the <xref:System.Uri> class using the string argument, and then passes the <xref:System.Uri> object to the overload that has the <xref:System.Uri> parameter.
+ Reimplement the method that uses the string representation of the URI so that it creates an instance of the <xref:System.Uri> class using the string argument, and then passes the <xref:System.Uri> object to the overload that has the <xref:System.Uri> parameter.

 ## When to suppress warnings
  It is safe to suppress a warning from this rule if the string parameter does not represent a URI.